Michigan emergency assistance program - SER.

 The state of Michigan has created a program known as State Emergency Relief to help qualified low income families who are faced with a crisis.
 The program is limited in nature, and qualifications need to be met by applicants, however it is an option for individuals and families in Michigan.
-Find how to get help with heating and utility bills, home repairs, rent and mortgage payments, burial expenses, and relocation.
+Find how to get help (and phone number below) with heating and utility bills, home repairs, rent and mortgage payments, burial expenses, and relocation.
 In addition to that, SER may even help with other bills at the discretion of the state’s Human Service Department, ranging from property taxes to prevent foreclosures, food, and more.

 The assistance program can provide help to residents who are facing a situation that threatens their safety and health, or that causes a terrible hardship.
 Some of the assistance provided by the Michigan State Emergency Relief (SER) is direct financial aid, and other resources are offered in partnership with charities and non-profits, like your local Community Action Organization, Catholic Charities, or the Salvation Army.
 It is intended to provide short term financial assistance in a crisis situation, and is not intended to addresses long term financial challenges.